meln5674/mlflow-oidc-proxy/README.md

 This server proxies all of the tenant tracking servers, and applies a user-provided policy document that determines, based on the user's OIDC claims and the URL they are requesting, to forward or reject the request.
 This server does not implement OIDC itself, and instead expects itself to be proxied by another server, such as [this one](https://github.com/oauth2-proxy/oauth2-proxy), to provide it the user's JWT.

 For using the tracking server web browser UI, OIDC is handled as normal.
-For API access, the user is expected to provide a "Direct Grant"-type OIDC client so that tenants are able to provide a JWT as a bearer token.
+For API access, the user is responsible for configuring their SSO provider and authenticating proxy to provide token support.
+See [this fork](https://github.com/meln5674/oauth2-proxy) of OAuth2 Proxy for an example of doing this using OAuth2 offline access tokens.

 This server is 100% stateless, meaning multiple replicas can be deployed and load-balanced without additional configuration.